-Ji Yu, who likes to be known as Summer at the University of Cambridge where she is a doctoral student in Education, is investigating the impact of learning spaces upon student learning in higher education.
-She is exploring this topic with a comparative (mixed methods) case study in China.
-Summer grew up in Zixi, a town in Jiangxi Province, China.
-Her undergraduate degree in Beijing was in civil engineering in and her Masters studies in Shanghai centred on a comparative study of learning spaces in Chinese primary schools with several Scottish primary schools.
-I spoke with Summer on 11th May 2015 in a central London cafe, just before she flew back to China to continue her research in the field.
+Dr Ji Yu, studied for her doctorate in the Education Faculty of the University of Cambridge, investigating the impact of learning spaces upon student learning in higher education.
+She explored this topic with a comparative (mixed methods) case study in China.
+She grew up in Zixi, a town in Jiangxi Province, China.
+Her undergraduate degree in Beijing was in civil engineering and her Masters studies in Shanghai centred on a comparative study of learning spaces in Chinese primary schools with several Scottish primary schools.
+I spoke with her on 11th May 2015 in a London cafe, just before she flew back to China to continue her research in the field.

 Tell me about the first school you went to when you were a child.
 What did it look like and feel like to you?